Find Affordable College Courses

 Read full report on Natural Resource Management at University of Denver

 A rank of #2 on this year’s list means Colorado State University - Fort Collins is a great place for natural resource management students working on their master’s degree.
-Colorado State is a fairly large public school located in the city of Fort Collins.
+Colorado State is a very large public school located in the city of Fort Collins.

 Women make up 69% of the resource management majors at the school.